A7med7777/alx-system_engineering-devops/0x02-shell_redirections/README.md

 <br>11-directories: a script that counts the number of directories and sub-directories in the current directory.
 <br>12-newest_files: Create a script that displays the 10 newest files in the current directory.
 <br>13-unique:  a script that takes a list of words as input and prints only words that appear exactly once.
+<br>14-findthatword: Display lines containing the pattern “root” from the file /etc/passwd